 Key documents

-Safer Environment and Activities Guidance (2019) - This document provides parishes with detailed guidance about Promoting a Safer Environment.
+Safer Environment and Activities Guidance (2019) - This document provides parishes with detailed guidance around Promoting a Safer Environment.
 It is intended to act as a ‘How to…’ guide to help churches meet that commitment in their everyday ministry.
 It covers topics such as expected standards of behaviour, adult-to-child ratios, parental consent, and risk assessments for activities.
 It has been produced to give clear guidance to many of the questions that parishes most often ask about keeping people safe in church.

 National News